solstice23/typst-ribbony/ribbons.typ

 ) => {
 	(nodes) => {
 		for (node-id, properties) in nodes {
-			assert(properties.layer != none, message: "Node " + node-id + " has no layer attribute.
+			assert(properties.at("layer", default: none) != none, message: "Node " + node-id + " has no layer attribute.
 Are you using a layered layout?") let layer = properties.layer
 			let color = palette.at(calc.rem(layer, palette.len()))
 			nodes.at(node-id).insert("color", color)